-- The Office of Student Activities (OSA) coordinates a variety of student activities and events for our students, including some evening and weekend activities, and assists with identifying leadership development opportunities. - OSA serves as a resource for NEIT student clubs. - OSA helps to match students with volunteer assignments for NEIT events, such as Commencement, Tech Nites, and New Student Orientations. - A listing of student activities appears on https://student.neit.edu, click on Student Life.
+- The Office of Student Activities (OSA) coordinates a variety of student activities and events for NEIT students, including some evening and weekend activities, and assists with identifying leadership development opportunities. - OSA serves as a resource for NEIT student clubs. - Weekly emails about the activities offered are sent to students' NEIT email.
+A listing of student activities also appears on https://student.neit.edu.